savinmikhail/rector_-8704/README.md

 make run
 ```

-Expected some action about T_ENUM constant (e.g. warning)
+Expected some action about T_ENUM constant (e.g. warning), cuz it doesn't exist in target PHP version